nkp521/stonks-indicators/user-stories.md

 As a user, I want to switch between different time intervals (e.g., 1D, 1W, 1Min) so I can view various trends.

 **Details**
 Add a dropdown menu to select the time interval.
 Changing the interval updates the chart with the selected timeframe.
-This is implemented using a change event listener.

 ## Feature 5: Quick Watchlist